Martingonn/Raccoon-MC-Modpack-Installer/README.md

 # Racoon-MC-Modpack-Installer

 # What is it?
-Racoon MC Modpack Installer is a script that installs a Minecraft modpack either via a direct link (ending with .zip) or from a .html file (that you get in the modpack folder).
+Racoon MC Modpack Installer is a very light script that installs a Minecraft modpack either via a direct link (ending with .zip) or from a .html file (that you get in the modpack folder).
+<br> It requires just TWO libraries + a version of Python 3 (untested on Python 2).

 # Creators